pywugate/RotaryEncoder_Reward/README.md

 ##### Remember binning the rate for analog (to match rate of encoder)

 #### Femtonics SMART
-Our goal is combining two-photon imaging and behavioural readouts, so we send data into 2P system. \n Because this is a high-end commercial system, it's very easy and friendly input setting.
+Our goal is combining two-photon imaging and behavioural readouts, so we send data into 2P system.

+Because this is a high-end commercial system, it's very easy and friendly input setting.